International Olympic Committee: History

 The IOC received approval in November 2015 to construct a new headquarters in Vidy, Lausanne.
 The cost of the project was estimated to stand at $156m.
 The IOC announced on 11 February 2019 that the "Olympic House" would be inaugurated on 23 June 2019 to coincide with its 125th anniversary.
 The Olympic Museum remains in Ouchy, Lausanne.

+Since 2002, the IOC has been involved in several high-profile controversies including taking gifts, its DMCA take down request of the 2008 Tibetan protest videos, Russian doping scandals, and its support of the Beijing 2022 Winter Olympics despite China's human rights violations documented in the Xinjiang Papers.

 Detailed frameworks for environmental sustainability were prepared for the 2018 Winter Olympics and 2020 Summer Olympics in PyeongChang, South Korea, and Tokyo, Japan, respectively.

 In September 2024, the IOC revealed its list of candidates for the presidency, featuring Sebastian Coe, David Lappartient, Kirsty Coventry, and Juan Antonio Samaranch Salisachs among the seven contenders.
 The other candidates included Prince Faisal bin Hussein and the Presidents of the International Ski and Snowboard Federation and the International Gymnastics Federation, Johan Eliasch and Morinari Watanabe.

 In February 2025, the IOC announced the inaugural Olympic Esports Games would take place in 2027 in Riyadh, the capital city of Saudi Arabia.
 The IOC will collaborate with the Esports World Cup Foundation (EWCF) to produce the event, which President Thomas Bach called "historic".

 In March 2025, Kirsty Coventry became the first woman and the first African to be elected as President of the IOC.
 Coventry's vision for the Olympics emphasises making the Games accessible to everyone again, no matter where they were born, while aiming to leverage sports as a global unifier.
 In parallel, the IOC is focused on strengthening its collaboration with BRICS nations, fostering a spirit of unity and cooperation through sports, and encouraging the idea of the Olympics as a truly global event.

+In June 2026, the International Olympic Committee approved amendments to the Olympic Charter aiming to strengthen the political neutrality of sport and introducing a new framework under which individual disciplines, rather than entire sports, will be evaluated for inclusion in the Olympic programme from the 2032 Brisbane Games.